Skip to content

 πŸ“¦ Select optional features:

 ?
-Add Better Auth for authentication?
+Add Clerk for authentication?
 (Y/n)

 ?
 Add Stripe checkout integration? (y/N)